 While these 5 reference points would be adequate to set out a relatively small radius arc such as this 1800mm example, for larger arcs more reference points could be needed to ensure accuracy.
 This can be done by repeating the above procedure, subtending new chords and establishing further points as many times as is required.

-In this current example, the next chord would be subtended from AF to create point G and so on and so forth.
+In this current example, the next chord would be subtended from AF to create point G, calculate the distance from mid-point H to G, and so on and so forth.

 In this example, the origin point (R) of the required arc is again inaccessible, However, there is plenty of free space in front of the arc and so an 'inverse arc' can be created to aid setting out.